 - Please respect wildlife and avoid ecologically sensitive areas.

 - Most clubs promote “Pack out what you pack in.”
 Clubs are encouraged to provide a separate garbage can at their cabins for recycling pop bottles or cans.
-Reduces the chance of litter and provides an alternate choice for snowmobilers (May also provide a little revenue too)!
+This reduces the chance of litter and provides an alternate choice for snowmobilers (May also provide a little revenue too)!

 - Store your gas cans and fill your sleds in sites that will not impact any water sources.

-- Wipe up any spills you may have with a proper fuel soak pads( We recommend all snowmobilers pack at least one soak pad).
+- Wipe up any spills you may have with proper fuel soak pads(We recommend all snowmobilers pack at least one soak pad).

 - Promote good stewardship practices, obey the signs and support your local snowmobile club, they work hard for your right to ride!

-- When you hear someone talking about the Environment, remember to tell them what you and your club do, make sure you tell them “Snowmobilers Do Care About our Environment” and our Stewardship practices prove it.
+- When you hear someone talking about the environment, remember to tell them what you and your club do.
+Make sure you tell them “Snowmobilers Care About our environment” and our stewardship practices prove it.

 - Non-snowmobilers have many misconceptions about snowmobiling and the environment.
 Often, these inaccurate impressions are fuelled by false or out of date information.
 To counteract these ideas, it is important for each snowmobiler to be armed with the facts and to spread the truth about snowmobiling at every opportunity.

 Snoman Inc Code of Ethics

 I understand and accept the risks associated with snowmobiling and I will take responsibility for my own actions.

 - I will ride in a manner that is a credit to our recreation.